Using xG (Expected Goals) to Find Betting Value: A Beginner’s Guide to Advanced Metrics

 xG can also be applied to segmented markets, such as those covered in this first half and second half betting guide, where tempo and chance creation often differ by period.

-For more advanced bettors, xG can even support projections in niche markets like correct score betting, where understanding expected chance volume becomes critical.
+For more advanced bettors, xG can support projections in niche markets like correct score betting, where understanding expected chance volume becomes critical.

 | Market | How xG Can Help |